nemo0622/pokeemerald-expansion/README.md

     - Also create options menu toggle for it
     - TREASURE IDEAS:
         - Pearl, Big Pearl, and Pearl String (for that one quest in Asteri Sea West!)
-- Implement Vol's Mining Minigame https://github.com/volromhacking/pokeemerald-expansion/tree/mining_minigame
-    - Keep up with thread in RHH about it
-    - ADD WISHING STARS AS COMMON FIND!!
-    - Could be done in cave on Marmaro Island!
 - Implement Chris Piché's Game Corner Expansion minigames
     - Blackjack, Ponyta Racing, and Voltorb Flip are the big ones I care about
     - Also, remove Pinball Points and integrate Coins into Pinball games!